It’s a bit of a cliche that we all heard a lot growing up. You are what you eat. But guess what, it’s true!

 Egg yolks from pasture-raised free-range (organic if possible) chickens are an excellent source of choline, biotin and omega 3 and 6.
 Choline helps with the flexibility and integrity of cell membranes and it’s also a fantastic brain boost.

 Biotin assists in the process that regulates the production of fatty acids in the skin thereby preventing dry skin and even giving the skin a healthy glow.
 Your skin is the first to suffer if you have a biotin deficiency so make sure you get those egg yolks in.

-Linseeds, sunflower seeds, chia seeds, and almonds.
-My favorite combo of nuts and seeds.
+Linseeds, sunflower seeds, chia seeds, pumpkin seeds and almonds.
+My favourite combo of nuts and seeds.
 This is a quick kick of protein, fibre, minerals and omega 3s, which by the way have anti-inflammatory properties and may reduce the risk of acne.
-You can buy packets of LSA or LSC at the supermarket but I prefer to make my own.
+You can buy packets of LSA or LSC at the supermarket but I prefer to make my own using a coffee grinder.
 It’s far more economical and always fresh.
-Perfect for sprinkling in smoothies, on salads, or any meal.
+And there are extra points for activating your nuts and seeds too, to reduce anti nutrients and allow for better digestion.
+Warning though, don’t try to activate you chia seeds, you’ll end up with a gloopy mess!
+I love this sprinkled in smoothies, on salads, or on any meal.

 7) Acerola powder